-Photos and video are also very important for communication and training.
+Photos and video are also very important to document the severity scores recorded for each reef and for communication and training.

 The rule of thumb is: "take lots", even when you see little or no bleaching!
-For scientific and training purposes, the best images are ones that are zoomed-in (e.g. Fig 8).
+For scientific and training purposes, the best images are ones that are zoomed-in (e.g. Figure 8).
 For communication purposes, the best images are ones which provide a wide view and have easily recognizable features in them (e.g. an island, boat, tourist pontoon etc).
-However, for the latter images to "work" (i.e. illustrate bleaching, bleaching must be intense and coral cover high (e.g. Fig 9, Front cover).
+However, for the latter images to "work" (i.e. illustrate bleaching, bleaching must be intense and coral cover high (e.g. Figure 9, Front cover).

 Figure 8.
 An example of a zoomed-in image for scientific purposes.
-It shows > 60% of corals bleached (white, pale or "fluoro"), recent mortality of staghorn/branching coral (green patches in the foreground) and that the community is dominated by plate corals on the reef flat and branching corals on the reef slope.
+It shows extreme community bleaching (> 90% of corals bleached (fully bleached white, pale and/or "fluoro"), recent mortality of staghorn/branching and plate corals (green patches in the foreground) and that the community is dominated by plate corals on the reef flat and branching corals in deeper lagoon areas.

 Figure 9.
-An example of a wide-view image suitable for communication showing extreme bleaching on Lorne Rf, an inshore patch reef, with Rattlesnake Island in the background.
+An example of a wide-view image suitable for communication showing extreme bleaching on Lorne Reef, an inshore patch reef, with Rattlesnake Island in the background.
 (Image taken March 1998).

-For best results, use a good quality digital SLR camera fitted with a 70 - 300mm zoom lens.
-A circular polarising filter is recommended for reducing glare and improving the clarity of underwater features.
+For best results, use a good quality digital SLR camera fitted with either a 24-70mm or a 70 - 300mm zoom lens.
+A circular polarising filter is essential for reducing glare and improving the clarity of underwater features and corals beneath the surface.
 Since the images "move" fast, use the fastest shutter speed your camera will allow in the light conditions.
 Shutter speeds of <1/1000th second are recommended.
-To achieve this, it may be necessary to reduce the F-stop (open the aperture, e.g. F1.8 - F5.6) and use a moderately high ISO number for increased light sensitivity (e.g. 800-1800 depending on the light conditions.
-Lower ISO settings give less "grainy" images).
+To achieve this, it may be necessary to reduce the F-stop (open the aperture, e.g. F1.8 - F5.6) and use a moderately high ISO number for increased light sensitivity (e.g. 800-1800 depending on the light conditions, modern full frame mirrorless cameras can use even higher ISO settings without losing pixel clarity up to 4000 or higher, but by rule use the lowest ISO settings to give less "grainy" images).
 Turn the automatic image stabilization feature on your camera to "ON" and try not to support the camera (or arm, shoulder, elbow) on the side of the plane to minimize image blurring due to vibration.
 It is important to review photos as you go (when practical!) and adjust the settings as required throughout the flight as light conditions will change dramatically through the day.